Tour Length

 What facilities can I expect in South African campsites?

 “South Africa has an excellent network of campsites across many of its national parks.
 Known as rest camps, they also have other forms of accommodation on the same grounds, as well as facilities that might include a swimming pool, grocery store, gift shop, and restaurants or cafeteria-style dining areas.
-If you’re camping in one of these rest camps, you can expect good, but sometimes crowded, communal facilities such as toilet and shower blocks.
+If you’re camping in one of these rest camps, you can expect good, but sometimes crowded, communal facilities such as toilets and shower blocks.
 There will be separate bathroom areas for women and men, and most shower facilities have hot water.
 The best campsites have plenty of shade, but this won’t apply to all sites within a rest camp.
 The rest camps have fences around them, which keeps out most of the wild animals.
 Remember also that the rest camps are like mini towns, and what they lack in wilderness appeal they tend to make up for with good facilities.”

 1How much do South Africa camping tours cost?